Father Julian Edmund Tenison Woods (1832 – 1889)

 Priest, Educator, Scientist, Writer, Musician, Public Speaker and Founder of Religious Orders

-For the next four years he was based in Adelaide where he was responsible for Catholic education in the diocese and the foundation and continued formation of the Sisters of St Joseph as the institute grew.
+For the next four years, he was based in Adelaide where he was responsible for Catholic education in the diocese and the foundation and continued formation of the Sisters of St Joseph as the institute grew.
 The following eleven years saw Julian as a travelling missionary giving retreats and missions in vast areas of the eastern states and Tasmania.
 In addition, he gave new strength to the Bathurst foundation of Sisters of St Joseph at Perthville.
-In these years he also founded the Sisters of Perpetual Adoration in Brisbane.
+In these years, he also founded the Sisters of Perpetual Adoration in Brisbane.

-As a scientist Julian’s life became a part of the scientific progress and history of Australasia as laboured with equally good results in the fields geology, botany, palaeontology and zoology.
+As a scientist, Julian’s life became a part of the scientific progress and history of Australasia as he laboured with equally good results in the fields geology, botany, palaeontology and zoology.
 In 1883, responding to a request to undertake mineral surveys in southeast Asia, he left Australia, returning three years later in broken health.

 He spent the subsequent and final two years of his life in Sydney as a progressively weaker invalid.
 He wrote then, dictated scientific papers, popular articles, letters and memoirs till no longer able.